-- 1. Provide you with the knowledge and expertise to become a proficient data scientist. - 2.
-Demonstrate an understanding of statistics and machine learning concepts that are vital for data science; - 3.
-Produce Python code to statistically analyze a dataset; - 4.
-Critically evaluate data visualizations based on their design and use for communicating stories from data
+- 1. To provide the knowledge and expertise to become a proficient data scientist. - 2.
+To demonstrate an understanding of statistics and machine learning concepts that are vital for data science; - 3.
+To critically evaluate data visualizations based on their design and use for communicating stories from data

-- 1. Explain how data is collected, managed and stored for data science; - 2.
-Understand the key concepts in data science, including their real-world applications and the toolkit used by data scientists; - 3.
-Implement data collection and management scripts using Mongo DB - 4.
-Understand the different type of Data visualization tools. - 5.
+- 1. Explain how data is collected, managed and stored for data science. - 2.
+Understand the key concepts in data science, including their real-world applications. - 3.
+Use of different types of toolkit used by data scientists. - 4.
+Implement data collection and management scripts using Mongo DB. - 5.
+Understand the different type of Data visualization tools. - 6.
 Understand the different application of Data Science.